ElizabethT7/ElizabethT7/README.md

 ### Hi there 👋
+I'm Elizaveta Timofeeva, a passionate front-end developer, сompleted RSScool courses for front-end developers.
+I like dreaming up ideas and making them come true with elegant interfaces.
+I take care of the experience, architecture, and code quality of the things I build.
+I can work in a team and know how to do code reviews.
+I'm currently looking for new opportunities.

 <!--
 **ElizabethT7/ElizabethT7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.